 28.3 The Diocese of Southwark communicates with its clergy in various ways, as well as with licensed lay ministers, Churchwardens, Parish Treasurers and PCC Secretaries.
-These means include Noticeboard, e-bulletin, e-notices (which may include letters from the Bishops, Archdeacons or Diocesan Secretary), and latterly there have been updates from the Coronavirus Task Group.
+These means include Southwark Digest, e-bulletin, e-notices (which may include letters from the Bishops, Archdeacons or Diocesan Secretary.
 It is important that clergy and others communicate in turn, in their parishes, and back to the Diocese.
+Clergy are reminded that dealing with emails promptly is part of their pastoral care for their people, as well as enabling good administration.

-Sometimes this is in the form of very specific information required around Archdeacons' visitations, attendance statistics, and financial returns.
+Sometimes this communication is in the form of very specific information required around Archdeacons' visitations, attendance statistics, and financial returns.
 Much of the data, which in turn is requested by the National Church, can be uploaded and viewed online via the Parish Returns website (https://parishreturns.churchofengland.org).
 Each parish will have at least one nominated person who can enter this data, and a record of the parish's registered users should be held by the Parish Administrator or PCC Secretary.
 This information will often be invaluable to understanding the reality and potential of the local church's mission.
 Each parish's data can then be viewed by clergy and parish officers with other local socio-economic data on their individual dashboard (again accessed via the Parish Returns website).